ShubhamPhapale/distance-vector-routing/README.md

 C A 4
 EOF

+A B C
+A B 2
+B C 3
+C A 4

 ### `change.txt`

 The `change.txt` file contains dynamic changes in the network topology.
 It should have the following format: